Generating Permutations with Restricted Containers: Potentially Non-D-Finite Classes

-The start state is $(0,0,\true)$ and transitions of the form $(a,b,\false)\longrightarrow(a,b,\true)$ and $(a,b,\true)\longrightarrow(a,b,\true)$ correspond to performing bypasses.
 These transition rules can be adapted to a dynamic programming algorithm, which can be used to compute the first 5,000 terms of the enumeration in a moderate amount of time.
-The enumeration of this classes is \OEIS{A257562}.
+The enumeration of this class is \OEIS{A257562}.

 One can also derive a functional equation for the generating function of this class using these transition rules.
 Define an $A$ state to be one in which there are no \textsf{b} entries and a $B$ state to be one in which there are \textsf{b} entries (and therefore, also \textsf{a} entries).
 We require that popping is always permitted at the beginning of a $B$ state (we explain this in more detail below).
 The empty state is considered an $A$ state, and $A$ is also the start state.